ljonesdesign/INLS161-2021-spring/docs/13-data-sort-filter.md

 Filters are powerful.
 Do another one:

-1. Use a multilevel filter on the ```19-Year & ResidentialCustomer``` worksheet to find out which of the **Month of PeriodEndDate** only in **March**
+1. Use a multilevel filter on the ```17-Year & ResidentialCustomer``` worksheet to find out which of the **Month of PeriodEndDate** only in **March**
 2. had an **above average ResidentialCustomerCount**

 ## Pivot Table

-Too much detail on this page to condense here so here is the link to the [Pivot Table Task on Class Web Page](https://ils.unc.edu/courses/2020_spring/inls161_001/13b.03.pivot-tables.html)
+Too much detail on this page to condense here so here is the link to the [Pivot Table Task on Class Web Page](https://ils.unc.edu/courses/2021_spring/inls161_001/13b.03.pivot-tables.html)

-Here is [video from Zoom Class Spring 2020](https://opal.ils.unc.edu/~lblakej/task04-videos/pivot-table-video.mp4) *This video is the same as this semester.*

-Optional videos: These are supplemental videos that were used in past classes.
-Concepts are similar, but the data is different.